CharlieMisner/misner-temperture-convert/README.md

 Business logic is encapsulated in Service classes.
 Persistence operations are handled with Entity and Repository classes.

+The problem statement asks that two tasks be possible: 1) convert Celsius->Fahrenheit 2) convert Fahrenheit->Celsius.
+Both requirements are met with a single API endpoint that accepts a value and a temperature unit, then converts it to the opposite unit.
 The conversion API endpoint is invoked as a `POST` because of the requirement that each temperature reading be persisted.
 The seven-day average endpoint is a read-only operation, therefore is invoked with `GET`.

 Also worth noting that I've commited the db credentials in the docker-compose file to make setup easier.
 For a real